 The sense of her world that she had come to know before she started traveling, has been disrupted.
 Now tasks like catching buses and doing laundry are mixed up.
 There is no clear order to where she should be going or what she should be doing.
 She does not have any exact responsibilities, except for those to herself on the road.

 Although her mind and life seem to be somewhat cluttered and chaotic at this precise moment, she is not put out by the change.
 As she is sorting through all of her possessions she comes across a number of items she has picked up accidentally along the way.

 The seventh stanza is devoted to the “cinema stubs” and “tiny stowaway / pressed flowers amid bottom drawers.”
 These are the items she discovers as she is moving on.

-In the larger scheme of things the items are totally worthless.
+In the larger scheme of things, the items are totally worthless.
 To her though they are souvenirs of everything she has seen.
 They are physical representations of places and people that exist only in her memory.

 She comes to a conclusion about her travels in the eighth stanza.
 The most important and “furthest” distances she has gone are between people.
 The speaker has met so many and moved on from all of them.
-This is not a depressing statement, more an acknowledgement of what this kind of life leads to.
+This is not a depressing statement, more an acknowledgment of what this kind of life leads to.
 She was only a tourist, “holidaying briefly in their lives.”